AI Workshop: learn to build apps with AI →

 This is Fish:

-One of the most interesting things here is that for aliases it will tell you what is aliasing to.
+One of the most interesting things here is that for aliases it will tell you what the alias is set to.
 You can see the ll alias, in the case of Bash and Zsh, but Fish provides it by default, so it will tell you it’s a built-in shell function.

 The type command works on Linux, macOS, WSL, and anywhere you have a UNIX environment